ekimetrics/ekimetrics.github.io/blog/2025-04-16-Counterfactual_Explanations.md

 Counterfactual explanations are transforming how we interpret machine learning models by answering critical 'what-if' questions.
 Instead of simply revealing why a model made a particular decision, counterfactuals show how to change the outcome, bridging the gap between algorithmic decisions and human understanding.
 In this article, we explore what counterfactuals explanations are, why they matter, how they can be generated, and their future role in explainable AI (XAI).

-# What is a Counterfactual Explanation in Machine Learning?
+## I. What is a Counterfactual Explanation in Machine Learning?

 Counterfactual explanations (or simply counterfactuals) describe how modifying specific input features could lead to a different model outcome.
 They provide minimal, actionable changes that would flip a prediction.
 They can be generated for both classification and regression problems.
 In the literature, the majority of studies have focused on classification problems, where counterfactuals suggest feature modifications to change a categorical outcome.
 Regression-based counterfactuals are now gaining more attention while facing specific issues related to continuous variable outcomes.